Are travel credit cards worth it? Absolutely, as long as you do these two things

 - You pay your balance in full

-Here are some of the great perks on travel credit cards and why they’re worth the “hassle!”
+Here are some of the great perks on travel credit cards and why they’re worth the “hassle.”

-Here are some common perks you can find on top travel credit cards to help you figure out if travel cards are right for you!
+Here are some common perks you can find on top travel credit cards to help you figure out if travel cards are right for you.

 Many travel cards offer lucrative welcome bonuses for opening an account and meeting certain spending requirements.
-The beauty of these intro bonuses is that they can often be worth far more than the annual fee itself!
+The beauty of these intro bonuses is that they can often be worth far more than the annual fee itself.

-The Ink Business Preferred Credit Card is another great example.
-Yes, it does carry an annual fee of $95, but earning the intro bonus of 80,000 Ultimate Rewards points after spending $5,000 on purchases in the first 3 month of account opening means you would have nearly enough to book 3 nights at the Park Hyatt New York.
-That’s almost $3,000 in value, all for just paying a $95 annual fee!
+The Ink Business Preferred℠ Credit Card is another great example.
+Yes, it does carry an annual fee of $95, but earning the intro bonus of 80,000 Ultimate Rewards points after spending $5,000 on purchases in the first three month of account opening means you would have nearly enough to book three nights at the Park Hyatt New York.
+That’s almost $3,000 in value, all for just paying a $95 annual fee.

 It’s not unusual for a premium travel credit card to carry a hefty annual fee of $550 or so.
 But don’t click away just yet, although that may seem like a huge fee right off the bat, many of these cards also offer a travel credit that lowers effectively lowers the annual drastically.
-For example, the Chase Sapphire Reserve® carries a $450 annual fee.
-But it also offers up to a $300 statement credit for travel purchases each account anniversary year!
-This basically lowers the effective annual fee down to just $150, which, combined with the card’s welcome bonus, should make paying for the card’s annual fee very easy to swallow.
+For example, the Chase Sapphire Reserve® carries a $550 annual fee.
+But it also offers up to a $300 statement credit for travel purchases each account anniversary year.
+This basically lowers the effective annual fee down to just $250, which, combined with the card’s welcome bonus, should make paying for the card’s annual fee very easy to swallow.

-And The World of Hyatt Credit Card offers a free night at any category 1 to 4 Hyatt hotel or resort every year after your cardmember anniversary.
+And the World of Hyatt Credit Card offers a free night at any category 1 to 4 Hyatt hotel or resort every year after your cardmember anniversary.
 These are hotel stays that can easily run $300+ per night.
 And you’ll receive it every year after paying the $95 annual fee.

-The ability to access the shorter TSA PreCheck security lines in an airport could someday save you from missing a flight and having to book a new one!
+The ability to access the shorter TSA PreCheck security lines in an airport could someday save you from missing a flight and having to book a new one.
 You’ll get through security more quickly and with less hassle.
-You won’t have to remove your liquids, shoes, jackets, or belts.
+You won’t have to remove your liquids, shoes, jackets or belts.

 You can even get this perk for free.
 Many travel credit cards will reimburse you the $85 fee for your TSA PreCheck application (or $100 for Global Entry).
 Check out this post for the best cards that offer TSA PreCheck.

 Airport lounges are great because they offer a quiet area to relax, eat and sometimes even shower, before your flight.
 They do however, require you to be a member in order to gain access.
 Priority Pass has one of the largest networks of airport lounges and their membership fees start at $99 per year (and get way more expensive).
 But you won’t have to pay this fee if you happen to carry one of the many travel credit cards that offer complimentary airport lounge access as a perk of being a cardmember.

 Sometimes your trip just doesn’t go according to plan.
 Maybe you had to cancel a trip due to an unexpected illness, but the tickets were non-refundable.
 Or more commonly, maybe the airline has simply misplaced your luggage.
 With the right travel credit card, you could be covered in both of these instances.

-Trip Cancellation coverage through the Chase Sapphire Preferred® Card, for instance, could provide you reimbursement for certain pre-paid, non-refundable travel expenses if a covered loss prevents you from traveling.
+Trip cancellation coverage through the Chase Sapphire Preferred® Card, for instance, could provide you reimbursement for certain pre-paid, non-refundable travel expenses if a covered loss prevents you from traveling.

 One important thing to remember is that travel credit cards are really only worth it if you pay your balance in full and on time every month.
-That’s because these cards typically have higher interest rates, and paying anything extra in terms of fees or interest can negate any benefits you might otherwise receive from the cards.
+That’s because these cards typically have higher interest rates and paying anything extra in terms of fees or interest can negate any benefits you might otherwise receive from the cards.

 If you pay your cards in full and on time every month, then chances are a travel credit card will be a great addition to your wallet.
 Yes, some cards may carry an annual fee and come with a higher interest rate.
 But paying your balance in full every month makes interest rates irrelevant.
-And the welcome bonuses and perks that many travel credit cards come with almost always outweigh the cost of any annual fees!
+And the welcome bonuses and perks that many travel credit cards come with almost always outweigh the cost of any annual fees.

-At the end of the day, the value that you can squeeze out of a travel credit card is often much more than that of an equivalent cash back card, so despite the fact that these cards may sometimes have strict qualification criteria requiring good credit, they are absolutely worth the extra trouble!
+At the end of the day, the value that you can squeeze out of a travel credit card is often much more than that of an equivalent cash back card, so despite the fact that these cards may sometimes have strict qualification criteria requiring good credit, they are absolutely worth the extra trouble.